gran4/AI-InvestiBot/README.md

     - momentum_oscillator

 P.S:
+  + RMSE stands for Root Mean Squared Error
+    - It provides a single value that represents the average magnitude of the errors
+    - Easily interpretable.
   + RMSSE stands for Root Mean Squared Scaled Error
+    - It accounts for variations in the scale and magnitude of different stocks
+    - Allows for more meaningful comparisons across different time series.
-    - The lower the better.
+  + The lower the better.